 now it's time to tell us that you did.

-Summarize Salient points– this sounds difficult, but actually you are
+Solidify salient points– this sounds difficult, but actually you are

 merely touching on your EXPLANATION points from your BODY paragraphs.